canonical/ubuntu-image/internal/imagedefinition/README.rst

     revision: <int> (optional)
     # The architecture of the image to create.
     architecture: amd64 | armhf | arm64 | s390x | ppc64el | riscv64
     # The Ubuntu codename to use as apt sources.
-Example: jammy
+Example: noble
     series: <string>
     # The classification for this image.
     class: cloud | installer | preinstalled